 her hands candles in silver candlesticks

-I can’t see who’s sleeping in the upper berth
+I can’t see who’s sleeping in the upper

 if anyone is sleeping there it isn’t me